Sourav0809/Frontend-Task2/README.txt

 3. And the final command "npm run dev"

-I have made simple for you :)
+I have made it simple for you :)

-I have already deployed the project on netlify from my github account You can visit the live link here https://maharastra22.netlify.app/
+I have already deployed the project on Netlify from my GitHub account You can visit the live link here https://maharastra22.netlify.app/